Get started today.

 We specialize in providing effective, common-sense solutions repairing groundwater flooding issues of all kinds.
 Our basement services have been provided to tens of thousands of homes throughout the United States and Canada for well over 20 years, and we know they can work for you too.

-Contact us today by phone or e-mail for your free, written waterproofing quote!
-Each free quote includes an on-site inspection and consultation, a written cost quote, and a copy of our full-color basement waterproofing book!
+Contact us today by phone or e-mail for your free, written waterproofing estimate!
+Each free estimate includes an on-site inspection and consultation, a written cost estimate, and a copy of our full-color basement waterproofing book!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.